PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Prove both enabled and disabled builder forms, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit late hard-activation/layout orchestration: completed state

+The characterized pair now delegates to `passes/late_hard_activation_layout_orchestration.py`.
+A frozen `LateHardActivationLayoutContext` contains only ModelIR, layout state, and diagnostics.
+Both owners are imported directly from `input_passthrough_layout` and `layout_transpose`; the phase module does not import the central lowerer.

+`LATE_HARD_ACTIVATION_LAYOUT_PASS_IDS` is the canonical two-owner sequence, while `active_late_hard_activation_layout_pass_ids` derives the one-step or two-step expected sequence from the required per-invocation option.
+The option is not stored in context state.
+Every builder creates one fresh `ModelIRPassStateScope`; the enabled form attaches the identical scope, ModelIR, layout, and diagnostics values to both immutable invocations.
+The hard-activation invocation retains all four characterized Boolean policy flags.
+The shared executor validates the active IDs before execution.

+The historical helper remains a required keyword-only delegate and its sole caller continues to forward `optimize_layout_transpose_chains`.
+Both terminal neighbors remain unchanged.
+The last central hard-activation runner import was removed; architecture accounting now requires its two source occurrences to reside in stable phase IDs.
+The efficiency fixture executes the enabled explicit runner and still proves one graph-index build.

+Sequential validation completed as follows:

+- focused late hard-activation/layout orchestration: `9 passed in 0.61s`;
+- focused orchestration plus ordered architecture:
+  `257 passed in 19.36s`;
+- pass-efficiency: `30 passed in 0.57s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 11.05s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, option semantics, runtime pass order, invocation multiplicity, shared- scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the absolute-final normalization/ attention shared-scope pair before changing production.
+Freeze its fixed normalization flags, complete argument contracts, one direct boundary, and existing efficiency behavior.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.